Devon, UK

 A Logo is a System

-A proper logo comes with variants — horizontal, stacked, icon-only, monochrome, reversed.
+A proper logo comes with variants, horizontal, stacked, icon-only, monochrome, reversed.
 One file does not cut it.
 I deliver the whole system so the mark works on a pint glass, a billboard, and a favicon without compromise.

 Scales Without Breaking

 A logo that works at 32px favicon and 4-metre van wrap passes the test.
-Every mark I design is drawn for extremes — heavy stroke weight at the small end, clean geometry at the large end.
+Every mark I design is drawn for extremes, heavy stroke weight at the small end, clean geometry at the large end.

-Built to Outlast the Brief
+Built to Last

 Trends age badly.
-Chrome gradients, outline-only marks, AI-generated weirdness — all dated within two years.
+Chrome gradients, outline-only marks, AI-generated weirdness, all dated within two years.
 My designs default to timeless construction: considered geometry, purposeful type, minimal ornament.

 Print-Ready, Screen-Ready